saramiotto/dncs-lab/README.md

 # Design
 The three values that we have found by running the dncs-init script are:
 - 376 for Host-A;
 - 479 for Host-B;
 - 470 for Host-C.
 These represent the numbers of the scalable hosts in the subnets.
 In order to design the network as it was requested, we had to follow some other rules:
-- Host-C had to run a docker image (dustnic82/nginx-test) which implements a web server that must be reachable from Host-A and Host_B;
+- Host-C had to run a docker image (dustnic82/nginx-test) which implements a web server that had to be reachable from Host-A and Host_B;
-- No dynamic routing could be used;
+- No dynamic routing could have been used;
 - Routes had to be has generic as possible.
 ## Subnetting
-We have chosen to split up our network into four subnetworks:
+We have chosen to split up our network into four subnets:
 - for the first one, which is between Router-1 and Router-2, we have decided to use the subnet 10.1.1.0/30 so that we were able to cover only the two routers that we had taken into account ((2^2)-2=2);
-- for the second one, which is between Router-1 and Host-A, we have figured out that we had to use the subnet 192.168.0.0/23 in order to cover the number of the provided hosts, (2^9=510>376);
+- for the second one, which is between Router-1 and Host-A, we have figured out that we had to use the subnet 192.168.0.0/23 in order to cover the number of the provided hosts, ((2^9)-2)=510>376).
+Infatc with 9 bits we obtain 2^9 - 2 = 510 usable addresses (one of them for the gateway).
 - for the third one, which is between Router-1 and Host-B, we have used the subnet 192.168.2.0/23.
-In this way, we have covered the 479 addresses (2^9=510>479).
+In this way, we have covered the 479 addresses ((2^9)-2)=510>479).
-- for the last one, which is between Router-2 and Host-C, we have used the subnet 192.168.4.0/23 and so we had succeeded to cover the 493 addresses (2^9=510>493).
+- for the last one, which is between Router-2 and Host-C, we have used the subnet 192.168.4.0/23 and so we had succeeded to cover the 493 addresses ((2^9)-2)=510>493).
 ## Ip configuration and VLAN
-Then, we have proceded to create two VLANs: one is mentioned for subnet-2,and has the Tag "2".
-The other one is for subnet-3 and has Tag "3".
-The choice of creating two VLANs was made in order to distinguish Host-A's network and Host-B's network.
+Then, we have proceeded to create two VLANs: one meant for subnet-2,and with Tag "2".
+The other one for subnet-3 and with Tag "3".
+The choice of creating two VLANs was made in order to distinguish the network belonging to Host-A and the network of Host-B.
 | Device name       | Ip Address        | Network Interface   |  Subnet      |
 | -------------     | -------------     | -------------       |------------- |
 | Router-1          | 10.1.1.1          | enp0s9              |   1          |